-Besides water, milk thistle tea will also benefit the body by moving liver Qi and protecting the liver from toxins such as alcohol or NSAIDs.
+Besides water, there are Chinese herbal medicines and teas that will also provide benefits by moving liver Qi and helping to protect the liver from toxins such as alcohol or NSAIDs.

-Stretching exercises like Tai Qi or yoga can improve the flexibility of the tendons.
+Stretching exercises like Tai Qi or yoga can move the liver Qi and improve the flexibility of the muscles and tendons.

 Exercises for the eyes also help since the liver is directly responsible for eye health.
 Make sure to take a break from the computer if you are staring at it for a long period of time.
 Here are some eye exercises you could do while taking a break.